Not Addressing Mobile Devices Properly?

 Skanska may have issued a litigation hold reasonably promptly, but their actions afterward were hardly proactive.
 It’s one thing to issue a litigation hold, but it’s another to leave it to the custodians to fully understand their preservation obligations and preserve their own data for discovery.
 Here are three lessons learned from the Skanska case:

 Interview custodians to understand where responsive ESI may be located: Many organizations forget to account for sources of ESI in discovery such as mobile devices, even if those devices are company issued.
-Prompt custodian interviews helps identify sources that need to be preserved that might be otherwise forgotten.
+Prompt custodian interviews helps identify sources that need to be preserved that might be otherwise forgotten, but be wary on letting custodians collect their own emails.

 Issue customized litigation hold notices and follow up to confirm understanding: Boilerplate hold notices have no place in today’s world of various ESI sources.
 It’s important to understand what sources of ESI exist so that you can provide customized instructions to your custodians to preserve potentially responsive data – wherever it exists – then, follow up to confirm their understanding and address any questions.
 If the Skanska custodians had done so in this case, that may have reduced the ESI spoliation that occurred.